Valeriy-Kuvshinov/cmodem-terminal/README.md

 AT+CHUP # Hang up call
 AT+CMGF=1 # Set SMS to text mode
 AT+CMGS="+1234567890" # Send SMS
-exit # Quit the terminal
+exit # Safely shutdown the threads and quit the terminal
 ```

 ## Configuration